uditkumar489/HacktoberFest-HelloWorld/README.md

-# HacktoberFest-HelloWorld
+# Welcome to HacktoberFest 2019!
 ###  An easy way to get your 5 pull requests for Hacktoberfest !
 This Repo is solely built for HacktoberFest 2019 !!
 Just make a pull request and it will be merged with in minutes ...

-# Welcome to HacktoberFest 2019!

 * Follow these steps to make your first pull request-